 Students may be eligible for part-time employment at Rice through Federal Work Study or Rice Work.
 To be eligible, undergraduate and graduate students must be enrolled at least six credit hours and five credit hours, respectively at Rice University as well as meet other program specific requirements.
-To search for student job openings, visit the Handshake Job Board or the Rice Job Board.
+To search for student job openings, visit the Handshake Job Board.

 Federal Work Study